jmurga/MKtest.jl/docs/src/mk.md

 ## Standard MKT
 The standard McDonald & Kreitman test ([McDonald and Kreitman, 1991]) was developed to be applied to protein coding sequences, combining both divergence ($D$) and polymorphism ($P$) sites, and categorizing mutations as synonymous ($P_S$, $D_S$) and non-synonymous ($P_N$, $D_N$).

 If all mutations are either strongly deleterious or neutral, then $Di/D0$ is expected to roughly equal $Pi/P0$.
-In contrast, if positive selection is operating in the region, adaptive mutations rapidly reach fixation and contribute more to divergence than polymorphism compared to neutral mutations, and then $Di/D0 > Pi/P0$.
-Assuming that adaptive mutations contribute little to polymorphism but substantially to divergence, the proportion of non-synonymous substitutions is inferred following Smith and Eyre-Walker (2002).
+In contrast, if positive selection is operating in the region, adaptive mutations rapidly reach fixation and contribute more to divergence than polymorphism compared to neutral mutations, and then $D_N/D_S > P_N/P_S$.
+Assuming that adaptive mutations contribute little to polymorphism but substantially to divergence, the proportion of non-synonymous substitutions is inferred following [Smith and Eyre-Walker (2002)](https://doi.org/10.1038/4151022a).

 $\alpha = 1 - (\frac{P_N}{P_S}\cdot\frac{D_S}{D_N})$